pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 ```

+**Expected behavior**:
+If you are passing a path that is not existing, the `Som` instance will create that node and return that node as empty object.
+If you are passing an array of path, and none of the path is found, the first element of the array is used to create the node.

+If you are using the deepcopy option, setting it to `true`, and the node does not exist, the node is not created on your original Som instance.

 ### Modify

 Som provides a `modify` method that takes a path or list of paths and a function as paremeter. \